-- 1. Establish an Awareness Month Committee to plan activities for the month of May. - Consistently engage all members in activities throughout the month. - Send a message to your members reminding them May is Internal Audit Awareness Month and explain the importance of building awareness. - 2.
-Participate in the Building Awareness Champion program. - Affiliates and chapters that share their story of how they celebrated this month will receive a specially designed Building Awareness Champion digital award.
+- $oldsymbol{1}{oldsymbol{\cdot}}$ Establish an Awareness Month Committee to plan activities for the month of May. - Consistently engage all members in activities throughout the month. - Send a message to your members reminding them May is Internal Audit Awareness Month and explain the importance of building awareness. - 2.
+Participate in the Building Awareness Champion program. - Affiliates and chapters that successfully complete this program will receive a specially designed Building Awareness Champion digital award.